 Cutting timber assaulted and embraced the senses.
 Not all the woodland was swamp where I grew up but it was usually wet nevertheless.
 So when folks went in to cut the trees, the traffic of tractors and trucks created a muck that not only made manuvering difficult but generated a smell of mud and oil and rosin unique to that activity.
 Combine that with the smell of a fire burning debris created by the logging and you have an aroma that lingers and resurfaces in the meandering mind of an old man long after the scene has dissapeared from the landscape.

 That dormant odor of the woods stimulated my memory of the sounds associated with that time and place.
-There was the ringing thud of an axe; the regular, sharp, scrapping sound of the cross-cut saw as two men rythmically cut through a towering tree, the shout of “timber!” to warn of the impending crash of the falling arbor and the powerful silence that followed the crash: a quiet reverence.
+There was the ringing thud of an axe; the regular, sharp, scrapping sound of the cross-cut saw as two men rhythmically cut through a towering tree, the shout of “timber!” to warn of the impending crash of the falling arbor and the powerful silence that followed the crash: a quiet reverence.

-Settled in among those old sounds, like the notes of a music cord, is the laughter of the men.
-Sometimes that laughter was shaded by some rough language that just provided a background like timpany to the brass and strings of the conversations.
+Settled in among those old sounds, like the notes of a music chord, is the laughter of the men.
+Sometimes that laughter was shaded by some rough language that just provided a background like timpani to the brass and strings of the conversations.
 They were young men learning from old men, learning how to work together to accomplish a job none of them could do alone, a job replete with traditions as old as the need for men to furnish lumber to provide shelter for their families.
 Neighbors “swapped work”, assisting each other when none of them could afford to hire help.
 They were glad for the help and loved the fellowship of labor.
 It was hard, dirty, back -breaking work but it was honest work and generated a pride among the loggers, a pride that came from doing a job well.